continuumizm/cizm-website/posts/thank-you-keith-prodigy.md

 Back in the earlier Prodigy days, as they rose to the top, we of course knew that Liam was a genius and loved the immense sonic brilliance he brought to the mainstream.
 But The Prodigy also inspired us to *move*.
 Young and just learning to express ourselves in the dance, the free-flowing rave-y way, we would bust-a-move outside on our own for fun.
 And there was Keith.
 He evolved into a renowned frontman and incorporated new elements of attitude and boldness to inspire further.
 All good things and all good times.

-Years later a few times I've found myself faced in life with being in front of a crowd, on stages, in positions of leadership.
-Roles that required having presence and being bigger than oneself.
+Years later a few times I've found myself faced in life in various situations, on stages, being in front of a crowd, speaking, leading etc. Roles that required having presence and being bigger than oneself.
 I think I can honestly say it was Keith's example and inspiration that helped me draw from inside a little bit more confidence, carefree attitude.
 That little bit more flare.
 That little bit more energy.
 That little bit more fire.

 Thank you Keith.